AVG Antivirus Review 2023

 Pricing

-Alongside the free version of AVG Antivirus, there's also AVG Internet Security, a yearly subscription for either one or up to 10 devices.
-If you want full access to a variety of AVG's software, there's also AVG Ultimate, which includes TuneUp and its VPN, albeit, at nearly twice the price as Internet Security.
+In addition to the free version of AVG Antivirus, there's also AVG Internet Security, a yearly subscription for either one or up to 10 devices.
+If you want full access to a variety of AVG's software, there's also AVG Ultimate, which includes TuneUp and its VPN, albeit, at nearly twice the price of Internet Security.
 For corporate users, there's also a business version that is charged per device.

 AVG Internet Security can be tested for free for 60 days, however, you will have to input a payment method to start the trial.
 All paid subscriptions come with a 30-day, money-back guarantee.